 1: Good Exchange Rate

-With a current exchange rate of 7 lira to the pound, value for money is a big driving force, and financial experts predict it is here to stay for quite a while.
+With a lucrative exchange rate of the Turkish lira to Foreign currencies, value for money is a big driving force, and financial experts predict it is here to stay for quite a while.
 For many years, the average rate was 4.35 lira to the pound, but since the increase, house buyers see more attractive opportunities for long term capital appreciation.

 2: Turkish Citizenship by Investment

-Another significant jump in sales happened when the Turkish government dropped the minimum entry level for their citizenship by investment scheme from 1 million USD to just 250,000.
+Another significant jump in sales happened when the Turkish government dropped the minimum entry level for their citizenship by investment scheme.
 This made it one of the world’s cheapest and the streamlined application process also makes it stress-free.

 3: A Property Buyer’s Market